MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 Moreover, you can also use Flair to use word embeddings and pool them to create document embeddings.
 Under the hood, Flair simply averages all word embeddings in a document.
-Then, we can easily pass it to BERTopic in order to use those word embeddings as document embeddings:
+Then, we can easily pass it to BERTopic to use those word embeddings as document embeddings:

 ```python
 from flair.embeddings import WordEmbeddings, DocumentPoolEmbeddings